-As a citizen who pay taxes in the communities of Ludlow, Mt.
-Holly, Belmont, Plymouth, Cavendish, or Proctorsville or are a full-time renter residing in one of these communities, you are invited to become a library patron and use our services free of charge.
-Otherwise if you are visiting us for a minimum of 6-weeks or reside in a neighboring town and would like to become a library patron - there is a $15 charge for individuals for one year, or a $25 charge for families for 1 year.
-Our year is September 1 - August 31 of any given year.
+As a taxpayer or full-time resident in the communities of Ludlow, Mt.
+Holly, Belmont, Plymouth, Cavendish, or Proctorsville, you are invited to become a library patron and use our services free of charge.
+If you are visiting us for a minimum of 6-weeks or reside in a neighboring town, there is a $15 fee (individuals), or a $25 fee (families), to join.
+Cards expire in 1 year.
+We require address verification.

 Confidentiality of Library Patron Records ~ VT State Statute

 NO. 129.
 AN ACT RELATING TO THE CONFIDENTIALITY OF LIBRARY PATRON RECORDS.

 It is hereby enacted by the General Assembly of the State of Vermont:

 Sec.
 1. 22 V.S.A. chapter 4 is added to read:

 (1) “Library” means a public library as defined in subdivision 101(2) of this title, any college university or school library, or any other library or archive that is open on a regular basis and makes available on site, or circulates, materials to the public without a fee.

 (2) “Patron registration records” means library records that contain information a library patron must provide in order to be eligible for borrowing privileges at a library.

 (3) “Patron transaction records” means library records that contain names or other personal identifying information that discloses an individual’s activities within a library, including the materials that have been viewed in print or electronic form, research questions posed, materials in any format that the patron has requested through interlibrary loan or has borrowed, or any other library service or consultation that the patron has requested.